Nature is full of clues to the changing seasons and we need your help to track them.Add your wildlife recordings

 Newts do it differently, with the male having to prove his worth by shaking his tail.
 If the female is suitably impressed, he's allowed to mate with her.
 He presents her with a sperm-filled bubble, which she picks up to fertilise her eggs.
 After a few days, she starts to lay up to 12 a day.
 She may lay as many as 400 eggs in a season, each placed carefully under the leaves of aquatic plants.

 In all amphibians, eggs hatch after one to three weeks depending on water temperature.
 The resulting tadpoles initially live off the yolk that stays with them, but after a few days, they need to feed.
 Frog and toad tadpoles feed on plant matter, whilst newt tadpoles eat microorganisms like freshwater plankton.

-Credit: Arco images / Alamy Stock Photo
+Credit: Arco Images Gmbh / Alamy Stock Photo

 Tadpoles have to undergo huge physiological changes to survive on land.
 This physical development process is called metamorphosis.
 The external gills become internalised, and their lungs develop.

 Eventually, the gill structures entirely vanish.
 This happens much earlier in frogs and toads than in newts.
 Limbs also form in this stage.
 Hind limbs are first in frogs and toads; front limbs appear first in newts.

 Frogs and toads continue to grow and change as their lifestyle completely changes, but newts stay more constant.

 Find a wood near you with ponds or streams and see how many amphibians you can spot!